wteklabs/acs-cli/README.md

 This will pull the container from Docker Hub and start it in an interactive shell mode.
 Here you can start typing commands.

+You might want to add some local configuration files into the container, how and why you might do this is discussed below, but we provide a convenience script in `scripts/run-docker.sh' which will do this for you.

 ## Login to Azure

 Before you can run any commands that use the Azure CLI you will need